abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 to do this is by using mindfulness of the body.
 We can notice the position of the body, the posture of the body—standing, walking, sitting, and lying down.
-This is the most basic contemplation of the body and we can maintain it when we are doing just about anything—constantly coming back and asking ourselves, *What is the posture of the body?
+This is the most basic contemplation of the body, and we can maintain it when we are doing just about anything—constantly coming back and asking ourselves, *What is the posture of the body?
 What is the disposition of the body?
 If it’s moving, how is it moving through space?* We can know what’s happening